Faunsdale Plantation: St. Michael’s Church

 In 1844 Harrison and his wife, Louisa, gave 1 acre of their plantation for construction of a log church across from their house.
 In 1846, Alabama's first Episcopal bishop, Nicholas Hamner Cobbs, visited Faunsdale Plantation.
 He noted that Louisa Harrison gave regular instruction to her slaves by reading the church services to them and teaching the catechism to their children.

 In 1852 the church was renamed as St. Michael's Episcopal Church.
 By 1855 the log structure had been replaced by a Gothic Revival-style church building, with likely all the skilled labor provided by enslaved African Americans.

 A churchyard for burials was established in 1858; Dr. Harrison was the first interment.
 Beginning in 1860, enslaved persons and, later, freedmen who lived on the plantation were also buried in this churchyard.
 The church building was moved to the town of Faunsdale in 1888.
 It was destroyed by a tornado in 1932.
 The churchyard on the plantation grounds continued to be used as an active burial ground.

-A sister church to this one, St. Andrew's Episcopal Church in nearby Prairieville was built in part by master carpenter slaves owned H. A. Tayloe.
+St. Andrew's Episcopal Church in nearby Prairieville was built in part by slaves held by H. A. Tayloe.